hanszt/advent-of-code-2021/assignments/day16PacketDecoder.md

 The 11 bits labeled C contain the third sub-packet, a literal value representing the number 3.
 After reading 3 complete sub-packets, the number of sub-packets indicated in L (3) is reached, and so parsing of this packet stops.

-For now, parse the hierarchy of the packets throughout the transmission and add up all of the version numbers.
+For now, parse the hierarchy of the packets throughout the transmission and aoc.add up all of the version numbers.

 Here are a few more examples of hexadecimal-encoded transmissions: